openwebwork/webwork-open-problem-library/OpenProblemLibrary/macros/Union/1-README.txt

     PGunion.pl            Simply includes a number of the other files that make most of the union utilities available.

-    PGcourse.pl           Empty, but allows course-by-course customization
-                          of problems.
-Should be loaded by all problems as the LAST macro file loaded.

     PGstandard.pl         Just contains a bunch of loadMacros() calls in order to make it easier to load the standard ones without having to remember